-XIII.
 A limited number of the Proceedings of the Thirtyeighth Annual Encampment of the Commandery-in-Chief, Columbus, Ohio, 1919, have been issued to all Divisions.

-These are by direction of the Encampment, to be promul-gated to each Camp-one copy for the files of every Camp.
-Division Commanders will be governed accordingly and with promptness.
+These are by direction of the Encampment, to be promulgated to each Camp-one copy for the files of every Camp.

+Commanders be governed accordingly and with

+promptness